jckuester/awsweeper/README.md

 ##### 3) Delete By ID

-   You can narrow down on particular types of resources by filtering on based their IDs.
+   You can filter resources of a particular type based on their IDs.

-   To see what the ID of a resource is (could be its name, ARN, a random number), run AWSweeper in dry-run mode: `awsweeper --dry-run all.yml`.
-This way, nothing is deleted but all the IDs and tags of your resources are printed.
-Then, use this information to create the YAML config file.
+   To see what the IDs for a type of resource look like (sometimes it's the name, sometimes the ARN, ...), run AWSweeper first in dry-run mode.
+Then, use this information to create the YAML filter accordingly.

    The id filter can be negated by surrounding the regex with `NOT(...)`